mgallo185/is601-midterm/readme.md

 Implementation: [app/calculation/history.py](app/calculation/history.py) offers simplified methods like save_to_csv(), load_from_csv(), and get_history_as_dataframe() that hide the complexity of Pandas data manipulations and file operations behind a clean, easy-to-use interface.

 ## Logging and Environment Variables
 This app uses a logging system to track application behavior and user interactions.
+Uses different log messages based such as INFO, WARNING, ERROR for good monitoring.
+It has detailed logs based on errors, operations, data manipulation, etc.

 ### Logging Configuration
 1. The logging system is configured with the [logging.conf](logging.conf) file which defines loggers, handlers, and formatters in the standard Python format.
 This is shown here: